aiogram/aiogram/docs/dispatcher/middlewares/index.md

 1. Call **post-process** update middleware in all routers tree
 1. Emit response into webhook (when it needed)

+!!! warning
+    When filters does not match any handler with this event the `#!python3 process` step will not be called.

+!!! warning
+    When exception will be caused in handlers pipeline will be stopped immediately and then start processing error via errors handler and it own middleware callbacks.

+!!! warning
+    Middlewares for updates will be called for all routers in tree but callbacks for events will be called only for specific branch of routers.

 ### Pipeline in pictures:

 #### Simple pipeline